RedotPay Solana Card Review 2026

 Solana Goes IRL: Spend SOL Directly at 130M+ Merchants

 The RedotPay Solana Card brings Solana ecosystem spending to 130M+ merchants worldwide.
-It offers the same robust infrastructure as the standard RedotPay card with SOL as a natively supported spending asset.
+It offers the same high-volume infrastructure as the standard RedotPay card with SOL as a natively supported spending asset.

 Direct SOL spending without swapping